HTML: Tips and Tricks

 In school, we all learn to write footnotes and bibliographies.
 On your web pages you should also cite your sources.
 HTML provides specific markup for doing so.

-How to Open HTML Files in Google Chrome from Visual Studio Code
+How to Open HTML Files in Your Browser from Visual Studio Code

 Visual Studio Code doesn’t have a built-in method for launching HTML and other files in Google Chrome, but you can configure it to do so.